blueprint-freespeech/ricochet-refresh/doc/protocol.md

 The *FileChunkAck* message is sent by the recipient immediately upon receiving and writing a chunk to disk.

+The *bytes_received* member is the total number of bytes received as after recieving the previous *FileChunk* for the given *file_id*.

 ##### FileTransferCompleteNotification
 ```protobuf